 - Continuing to provide the highest quality customer support and service experience you expect.
 We are dedicated to supporting you so you can serve the rest of the country.
 While the majority of the Motive team has transitioned to work from home, our 24/7 customer support teams are ready so you can focus on keeping your business running.

 In regards to our service, our engineering team has ensured 24-hour coverage with on-call staff to monitor systems and respond to alerts.
 The rest of our engineering team is continuing to work to build the features that will help you improve the safety and efficiency of your operations.
-We hope these measures will support you during this time.
+We hope these measures will support you during the COVID-19 pandemic.

 Please do not hesitate to reach out if you have any questions about compliance, our customer service, or anything else.
 You can reach us at 855-434-3564 or support@Motive.com.